millarde-txm/ng-tests-sample/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.3 and subsequently built into this app by the AAA team.

 ## Setup
+Use of a git-bash window is suggested.
 Clone with project, then change into the project directory and run `npm install`.
 This will take a while and will install all Angular and Cypress related dependencies on your machine.

 ## Development server